nogibjj/MiniProject8_KellyTong/README.md

 This is done by performing the same data processing with python script and rust.
 In this case, the average of the chosen columns/variables are calculated.
 Improvement in running time, speed, and resource usage can be analyzed and evluated through the repository action.
+Comparison of their efficiency can be viewed in the comparison section in this Readme file.

 ### Github Workflows
 [![Python CI/CD](https://github.com/nogibjj/MiniProject8_KellyTong/actions/workflows/pyCI.yml/badge.svg)](https://github.com/nogibjj/MiniProject8_KellyTong/actions/workflows/pyCI.yml)